ntodorov/cosmos-bulk-ops/ReadMe.md

 - `-df, --data-folder <name>`: The full folder name where the JSON files are located (required).
 - `-e, --env <name>`: The environment to run the bulk operation in (required).
 Valid values are `dev`, `tst`, `uat`, `prd`, and `sbx`.
 - `-o, --bulk-operation <type>`: The type of bulk operation to run (required).
 Valid values are `Create`, `Upsert`, and `Delete`.
+- `-pk, --partition-key <fieldName>`: what is the field name to get partition key value.
+Required only for Delete operation.
+NOTE: For now supports only top level fields in the document.

 ## Configuration